 - For health information relating to COVID-19, please visit the Snohomish Health District.
-The Health District is the primary resource for prevention guidelines, case count information and resources.
+The Health District is the primary resource for prevention guidelines, case count information, health updates and resources.

 - Visit the Center for Disease Control for national information and resources.

 - If you have general questions regarding COVID-19, Washington State has setup a Coronavirus Call Center.
 Please dial 800-525-0127.

 Community Support and Resources